shreythecray/infiltration/README.md

 ### What’s Next:

 We have successfully identified the mule and have alerted our spy network!
 In an unfortunate turn of events, the mule happens to be our partner, Agent X, and now we are being suspected as a traitor as well.
-Since we are highly skilled, Headquarters knows what the Lie Detector won’t work on us, but we have been placed off-duty until we can prove that we are innocent.
+Since we are highly skilled, Headquarters knows that the Lie Detector won’t work on us, but we have been placed off-duty until we can prove that we are innocent.

-Before we were removed from duty, we were able to use the Lie Detector to find out that the enemy has thousands of civilians under control in a secret Discord server.
+Before we were removed from duty, we were able to use the Lie Detector to find out that the enemy had thousands of civilians under control in a secret Discord server.
 The civilians are being brainwashed with enemy propaganda every day.
 To prove our innocence, we decide to go undercover and infiltrate the enemy’s Discord server.
 With the help of Agent X, we have been added to the server as an administrator.
 Our plan is to create and install a Discord bot that automates encrypted messages to the civilians and alerts them about the situation so that they can escape.

 ## Let’s Build